"It's trained by non-disabled people": Evaluating How Image Quality Affects Product Captioning with Vision-Language Models: Study 2: Evaluating VLM Caption Accuracy for Product Understanding

-Our regression results reveal that image quality issues impact all VLMs and their ability to identify products; see Table~\ref{tab:study-2-log-reg-all-models}.
-All image quality variables (blur, framing, rotation) were statistically significant and negative, indicating that their presence would make the studied VLM more likely to incorrectly identify a product.
-Blurred images were the most likely to be incorrect, reducing the odds of correct product identification by 87.8\%.
-We hypothesize that all four VLMs are trained on high-quality (i.e., not blurry) images, never learning to handle blurred images during inference.
-In examples of blurred images, we observe discrepancies in identifying the product generally versus providing necessary details for BLV (see Table~\ref{fig:all-examples}, row 1-2)\footnote{We focus our examples here on brands from English-speaking countries, primarily the U.S., given that these models should perform the best on such products.
-While our dataset includes brands from English-speaking countries outside the U.S. (e.g., crisps in the U.K.), these examples are sparse and less likely to be in training data for models built by U.S. companies.}.
-For example, GPT and Gemini correctly identify a box of Chewy Lemonhead \& Friends candy, while Llama only identifies ``Lemon Heads'' (missing ``\& Friends'' sub-brand) and that it is candy (missing ``chewy'' variety).
-Molmo is similar, missing sub-brand and variety details.
+Our regression results reveal that image quality issues impact all VLMs when identifying products; see Table~\ref{tab:study-2-log-reg-all-models}.
+All image quality variables (blur, framing, and rotation) were statistically significant and negative, indicating that their presence increases the likelihood that the studied VLM would incorrectly identify a product.
+Blurred images were the most likely to be incorrect, reducing the odds of correct product identification by 88.3\%.
+We hypothesize that all four VLMs are trained on high-quality (i.e., non-blurry) images and never learn to handle blurred images during inference.
+In examples of blurred images, we observe discrepancies in identifying the product generally versus providing necessary details for BLV (see Table~\ref{fig:all-examples-blur-framing}, row 1--2)\footnote{Our examples focus on brands from English-speaking countries, primarily the U.S., which the studied models should perform the best on.
+While our dataset includes brands from other English-speaking countries (e.g., crisps in the U.K.), these examples are sparse and less likely to be in training data for models built by U.S. companies.} For example, GPT and Gemini correctly identify a box of Chewy Lemonhead \& Friends candy, while Llama only identifies ``Lemon Head'' (missing ``\& Friends'' sub-brand) and that it is candy (missing ``chewy'' variety).
+Molmo similarly misses sub-brand and variety details.
 This suggests that VLMs can capture large, easily readable text, such as brand labels, that is more resistant to distortion than fine-text details (e.g., food flavor).
-In another example, only GPT can correctly identify a can of Great Value light red Kidney Beans; Llama can identify the brand, but it, Gemini, and Molmo all fail to identify kidney beans.
+In another example, only GPT can correctly identify a can of Great Value light red Kidney Beans; Llama can identify the brand, but not ``kidney beans''; Gemini and Molmo identify nothing correctly.